 3. Railyard Water Tower

-Once a stop along the famed Burlington Santa Fe Railroad, The Railyard is now one of Santa Fe’s premier mixed use areas with contemporary galleries, live performances, shopping and eclectic dining, and one of the most recognizable landmarks in Santa Fe, the Railyard Water Tower.
-Nearby SITE Santa Fe and Warehouse 21 also offer wonderful outdoor murals and art installations for you to shoot.
+Once a stop along the famed Atchison, Topeka and Santa Fe Railway, the Railyard is now one of Santa Fe’s premier mixed use areas with contemporary galleries, live performances, shopping, and eclectic dining, and one of the most recognizable landmarks in Santa Fe, the Railyard Water Tower.
+Nearby SITE Santa Fe and Warehouse 21 also offer wonderful outdoor murals and art installations for you to capture.

 4. Museum Hill